 Off premise bake goods are not guaranteed but no in house nuts.
 I wouldn’t eat 7 grain bread or off premise cakes.

-Of course, I’m sure you’d be able to speak to a server (or even a member of the kitchen staff) about just what’s made in-house and what isn’t, should you ever have a question about a specific dish.
-In my experience, the employees at Big Daddy’s tend to be pretty understanding—but you may have to push a little harder than usual to get your server to double-check on anything, since they’re so used to telling allergy sufferers that everything’s 100% nut-free.
+Of course, I’m sure you’d be able to speak to a server (or even a member of the kitchen staff) about just what’s made in house and what isn’t, should you ever have a question about a specific dish.
+In my experience, the employees at Big Daddy’s tend to be pretty understanding—but you may have to push a little harder than usual to get your server to double-check on anything, since they’re so used to telling those with allergies that everything’s 100% nut-free.

 Anyway, because their in-house food is guaranteed nut-free (and because servers will readily assure you the restaurant is totally nut-free), I’ve categorized Big Daddy’s as truly nut-free.
-It seems to be a pretty safe place to eat—especially if you avoid the muffins, cakes, and certain breads, which isn’t all that hard to do.
+Despite all of the above, it seems to be a pretty safe place to eat—especially if you avoid the muffins, cakes, and certain breads, which isn’t all that hard to do.
 (And if your allergies are particularly sensitive, to the point that you’re uncomfortable eating commercial ice cream that’s been run on shared lines, you’d be wise to avoid their shakes, too.)

 [Note: Since writing this post, it’s come to my attention that Big Daddy’s is even less nut-free than I’d thought.
 Their Triple Chocolate Disco Shake (chocolate ice cream, Frangelico, crème de cacao) does explicitly contain a nut product (hazelnut liqueur), which doesn’t bode well for Big Daddy’s.
-In my eyes, it’s not the liqueur itself that’s the problem; it’s the ignorance the liqueur betrays.
-How has it managed to slip under the nut-free radar, and what else might have done the same?]
+In my eyes, it’s not the liqueur itself that’s the problem, but the ignorance the liqueur betrays.
+How has it managed to slip under the nut-free radar—as in, why does nobody ever think to mention it—and what else might have done the same?]

 And yes, the menu is filled with dish names like those above.
 Ordering is always embarrassing.
 But if you can get past the kitschy menu and the even kitschier atmosphere, Big Daddy’s is fair place to eat.
 On occasion.
 If you’re really craving diner food.